Qihoo360/phptrace/README.md

 Features:
 * low-overhead, when extension loaded and trace is off
-* stable, running on [Qihoo 360](http://360.cn) and tested on main-stream frameworks
+* stable, running on [Qihoo 360](http://www.360safe.com/) and tested on main-stream frameworks

+Download the latest version: https://pecl.php.net/package/trace

 Building